 By the way, the game is produced at least in parts in Europe.
 In Poland, Granne takes care of the game board, cards and everything that is not figures or dice.
 The latter two things come from Gameland in China.
 And Happyshops takes care of the shipping.
 It costs between ten and twenty euros across Europe or a maximum of 35 euros for the rest of the world.

 Sure, the campaign lacks the sexiness that is highly polished in terms of looks, but the gameplay makes an exciting first impression.
 You should take a look Crowdfunding campaign for Tectonia in any case.
 You have until July 26th.

-And because crowdfunding fans love Motivator so much – a bit of “FOMO” plays a part here too: If the thing isn't funded, a small innovation could go unnoticed.
+And because crowdfunding fans love Motivator so much - a bit of "FOMO" also plays a role here: If the thing is not funded, a small innovation could disappear from the sinking.

 |Kosmos 680855 Harry Potter: Contest for the House Cup,... *||41,99 EUR||Buy|